Qualification to filter test content

 Triggered upon passing assumption.
 A

 Handle.
-To learn how handle classes affect copy operations, see Copying Objects in the MATLAB® documentation.
+To learn how handle classes affect copy operations, see Copying Objects.

 Assumptions assure that a test runs only when certain preconditions are satisfied and when such an event should not produce a test failure.
 When an assumption failure occurs, the test is marked as filtered.